mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 title: Change Log
 category: page
 slug: change-log
-sortorder: 0901
+sortorder: 0902
-toc: True
+toc: False
-sidebartitle: 9.
-Change Log
+sidebartitle: Change Log
 meta: If you're interested in what's new to learn on Full Stack Python, the change log is the right place to look.